0326ashi/Issue_Tracker_App/README.md

 - Authentication using JWT

 ### 📝 Issue Management
-- Create, view, update, and delete issues
+- Create new issues with title, description, and other details
+- View detailed information for individual issues
+- Update existing issue details
-- Track issue status (Open, In Progress, Resolved)
+- Change issue status to In Progress or Resolved
-- Filter issues by status, priority & severity
+- View issue count by status
+- Search and filter issues based on multiple criteria
+- Delete issues when they are no longer required

 ### 🎨 User Interface
-- Search and filter issues
+- Easy navigation between issue lists and details
-- Clear status indicators
+- Visual indicators for issue status, priority, and severity

 ## ⚙️ Setup Instructions
 ### 1️⃣ Clone the Repository